suvasishm/pyspark-in-jupyter/README.md

 $ docker run -it --rm -p 8888:8888 jupyter/pyspark-notebook
 ```

 ### Note: Jupyter might fail to work on a system with Java 1.8+.
-I was getting error: Exception: Java gateway process exited before sending its port number.
+I had Java 1.13.0 and I was getting error: Exception: Java gateway process exited before sending its port number.
+Multiple JDKs can be managed the following way..

 #### Manage multiple JDKs through [jEnv](https://github.com/jenv/jenv)